ryanallen/words-of-my-perfect-teacher/README.md

 A vast host of [Yama's](#yama) henchmen, armed and terrifying, shove victims by the million into metal sheds with double walls blazing with fire, and beat them with hammers and other weapons.
 Both the inner and outer doors are sealed with molten metal and the hell-beings howl in torment to think that, even if they could get past the first door, they would never be able to get through the second.

-Eight hundred human years correspond to one day in teh Paradise of Joyful Magic.
+Eight hundred human years correspond to one day in the Paradise of Joyful Magic.
 Eight thousand years there equal one day in the [Great Howling Hell](#115-the-great-howling-hell).
 Its beings have a lifespan of eight thousand years.

 ##### 1.1.6 The Heating Hell